kirillvy/react-slots/README.md

 accept arrays of slotted components.
 In addition, you can pass arrays of conditions into the `conditions` prop as shorthand.

-## Global Slots

-Sometimes you may want to use slots to insert elements outside the slotted component.
-For this you should use global slots.

-It is best to avoid using Global Slots when you do not need them, as overusing them will needlessly overcomplicate your app.

-When multiple global slottable components try to write to a slot, the one created later will be displayed.
-You may choose to adjust this using the priority prop.
-Once a component's lifecycle ends or the set lifetime is elapsed (whichever comes first), it is removed from the heap, unless it has eternal propagation enabled.

-Global Slottable Components are generally propagated until they are removed.
-However, you may choose to assign the value to be eternal, meaning that it will not be removed with the end of a component's lifecycle.
-Unlike the non-eternal components, they are overwritten.

 ## Reusing Slots and Extending Components

 Once created, you can reuse slots in any part of your project.
 It's best to avoid nesting the same